miturriago/talk-to-hand/README.md

-Talk To Hand, Aplicación móvil para traducción en timepo real del lenguaje de señas Colombiano.
+Talk To Hand, mobile application for real-time translation of Colombian sign language.

 # Installation